 Before I get started, let’s talk spiralizers.
 After all, you can’t make zoodles without a spiralizer.
 Here are the two I own and recommend:

-The Zoodle Chef is great if you are just interested in spiralizing zucchini (or perhaps carrots or parsnips), but good luck with any other veggies.
+The Zoodle Slicer is great if you are just interested in spiralizing zucchini (or perhaps carrots or parsnips), but good luck with any other veggies.
 This device is simple and only works with vegetables of a certain shape.
 You have to twist the vegetable into the blade to make noodles, which can be quite the task.
-However, it works SO well for zuchini and is a great price if that is all you’re looking for.
+However, it works SO well for zucchini and is a great price if that is all you’re looking for.

-This spiralizer can spiralize all sorts of vegetables and fruits and has different blades so that you can create different shapes/different sized noodles.
+The Paderno spiralizer can spiralize all sorts of vegetables and fruits and has different blades so that you can create different shapes/different sized noodles.
 I love using this one for beets, carrots and sweet potatoes (been meaning to try winter squash as well).
 It requires a little more clean up than the Zoodle Chef, but it’s more complex setup lets you do so much more – and it’s not at all complicated to use.
 All you have to do is insert the blade you want to use, pop your vegetable on and turn the handle.
 This device is a little more expensive, but worth the price if you want to make more than zoodles.

 Now for the recipe: Spiced Sesame Zoodles.
 Note: not every photo in this post uses these exact ingredients.
 I wanted to include a variety of zoodle pictures so that you can get an idea for other vegetables/toppings to add to your zoodle plate.
 The photo below uses this exact recipe.